-I found and other parents say that dairy seems more volatile than other foods.
-Avoid a large glass of milk or bottle of formula right before driving or while you are in the car — especially if you know you’ll be in heavy traffic.
+I found, and other parents say, that dairy seems more volatile than other foods.
+Avoid a large glass of milk or bottle of formula right before driving or while you are in the car — especially if you know you’ll be in heavy traffic or on curved roads.

-Little snacks along the way help.
-If you can get your child to eat a peppermint like Altoids, which has real peppermint oil, ginger candy it sometimes can help.
-Three Lollis’ Lollipops for morning sickness might be worth a try, too.
+Three Lollies’ Lollipops and candy drops might be worth a try, too.
 They come in a half dozen flavors, some of which your kids might prefer to the ginger or mint.
-Chewing gum is known to help if your child isn’t too small for it.
+Chewing gum is known to help if your child is old enough for it.

 3. Skirt traffic

-Use the Map app on your Smart Phone to see where traffic is slow or stuck and find alternative routes.
+Use Waze, Google Maps or some similar app on your Smartphone to see where traffic is slow and find alternative routes.

 4. Admire the view